Fale/gcsc/README.md

           --manual              Include manual snapshots
       -p, --project-id string   Google Cloud Project ID

-    Use "snapshot-cleaner [command] --help" for more information about a command.
+    Use "gcsc [command] --help" for more information about a command.